Security News

 # => "4000$8$4$c6d101522d3cb045"

-Usage in Rails (and the like)
+## Usage in Rails (and similar frameworks)

 user.update_attribute(:password, SCrypt::Password.create("my grand secret"))

-# read it back later
+# Read it back later

 user.reload!